Mellonlord33/Tahimguri-Market/_pages/items/brews.md

 ---

 **NOTICE:**<br>
 All prices listed are for a **single** drink purchase.
 I.e. buying two "Kin-Soju" will cost $400.
+Not all drinks listed here are ready to buy directly from chest shop.

 *All Deliveries / Dead Drop Purchases will include a 10% fee.*